mosnyik/StacksNFTAuctionPlace/README.md

 clarinet contract new auction
 ```
 This creates an auction.clar file in the contract folder.
-If we go into our `NFTAuction/backend/contracts` wewould see
+If we go into our `NFTAuction/backend/contracts` we would see

 ![](https://i.imgur.com/IqsyMOa.png)

 ### **NFT Contract**
-Our auction dapp is for NFTs, so for the purpose of this tutorial, we will create a simple NFT implimenting the [sip009 trait](https://book.clarity-lang.org/ch10-01-sip009-nft-standard.html).
-[Traits](https://book.clarity-lang.org/ch09-00-traits.html) are similar to token standards if you are coming from Ethereum, they are just a set of public defined functions that are used to define input types, output types and names.
+Our auction dapp is for NFTs, so for the purpose of this tutorial, we will create a simple NFT implementing the [sip009 trait](https://book.clarity-lang.org/ch10-01-sip009-nft-standard.html).
+[Traits](https://book.clarity-lang.org/ch09-00-traits.html) are similar to token standards if you are coming from Ethereum, they are just a set of publicly defined functions that are used to define input types, output types and names.

 ### IMPLEMENTING SIP009 TRAIT
 To create an NFT implementing the sip009 trait, we would create a new contract and call it `sip009`.
-Point your terminal to the NFTAuction directory and run the command to create contract again
+Point your terminal to the NFTAuction directory and run the command to create a contract again
 ```bash
 clarinet contract new sip009
 ```
 Yes, you are right!
 This would add the sip009.clar file to the contract folder.
-Next, we would import the trait that we are implimenting.
+Next, we would import the trait that we are implementing.

 ```bash
 clarinet requirements add SP2PABAF9FTAJYNFZH93XENAJ8FVY99RRM50D2JG9.nft-trait